TuxVinyards/qqX/README.md

 ### Reliability

-- Testing has always been carried out on a variety of mainstream distros.
+- Testing is always carried out on a variety of mainstream distros before release.

-- All scripts have been carefully Shellcheck linted & have full error handling routines.
+- All scripts are carefully Shellcheck linted & have full error handling routines.

 - qqX always makes backups, as is _standard good practice_ with _any_ software.